stargazersinternati/Modest-Me-Financial-A-Benefit-Corporation-B-Corporation/README.md

 <p>Modest Me Financial, A Benefit Corporation originally started as a Bitcoin based ideology
 with a Purpose for Economic and Business Development.
-It became official October 26th 2017 as a new and personal venture to create and provide a platform that could address Socio-Economic issues by integrating mundane activities with Tech.
+It became official October 26th 2017 as a new and personal venture to create and provide a platform that could address Socio-Economic issues by integrating mundane activities with Innovative Tech.

 <p>Visit Website Below:</p>
 <a href="https://modestmefinancial.square.site/" rel="external" title="Momefi">Modest Me Financial, A Benefit Corporation